 - Market Your Freshly Published Children’s Book

 About the Author: Eevi Jones

-She has been featured in multiple media outlets, such as TEDx, Scary Mommy, Huffington Post, EP Magazine, Military.com, and Stars & Stripes.
+She’s been featured in media outlets such as Forbes, Scary Mommy, Huffington Post, Exceptional Parent Magazine, and more.

 Hey Guys, I’m Dave and when I am not sipping tea with princesses or chasing the Boogey man out of closets, I’m a Kindlepreneur and digital marketing nut – it’s my career, hobby, and passion.